raspberrypilearning/getting-started-web-dev/en/step_6.md

 [[[add-a-gradient]]]

-You can align and space your content to improve the look of your webpage.
+You can align and space your content to improve the look of your webpage:

 [[[web-x-y-centering]]]

 [[[padding-margins]]]

-You can create your own class to make a new style.
+You can create your own class to make a new style:

 [[[web-add-class]]]